SSV-embedded/MLS100EV/README.md

 >
 > The ex-factory firmware file of the MLS/100EV is called [`mls_imu_1.0.0.bin`](mls_imu_1.0.0.bin).

+## 5.1 Installing a Firmware Update Tool

+mcuboot or newtmgr

 ## 5.1 Installing the Apache Newt Manager

 To load a new firmware into the MLS/100EV, the command line tool **Newt Manager** from Apache is needed.
 Here you can **[download Newt Manager for Windows](https://dlcdn.apache.org/mynewt/apache-mynewt-1.13.0/apache-mynewt-newtmgr-bin-windows-1.13.0.tgz)**.